huawei-noah/bolt/docs/INSTALL.md

 Some Linux shell environment variables are reserved for Bolt.

 - *BOLT_ROOT*: Bolt project home directory, set by user or Bolt.
 - *BOLT_MEMORY_REUSE_OPTIMIZATION*: whether to use memory reuse optimization.
 The default value is ON and you can set it *OFF* to disable memory reuse optimization.
+Note that this setting takes effect during the model conversion.
+Once the model (.bolt) is stored, the memory reuse behavior is fixed.
 - *Bolt_TensorComputing_LibraryAlgoritmMap*: a path on the target device set by user to save tensor_computing library performance tuning result.

 # Prerequisites